Aging Mastery Program

 Healthy Eating and Hydration

-Classes meet on eleven Mondays, October 4 through December 13, 2021 from 10 am - 12 pm, Montana time.
-Classes are held in-person at Missoula Public Library, Cooper Room B -or- you may attend virtually using Zoom.
-The Missoula Public Library will be closed on Monday, October 11 in observance of Indigenous Peoples Day.
-This class will be held virtually on Zoom for all AMP participants.
+Classes meet on eleven Mondays, September 19 to December 5, 2022, from 10 am - 12 pm, Montana time.
+Classes are meeting in person at the Missoula Public Library AND virtually using Zoom.
+The Missoula Public Library is closed on Monday, October 10th in observance of Indigenous Peoples Day.
+Therefore, this class will be held entirely on Zoom.

 The National Council on Aging requires participants to attend 7 out of the 10 classes listed above to graduate from the program.
 If you are unable to attend at least 7 out of the 10 classes, please reconsider registering for this program as seats are limited.

-While AMP utilizes a number of different guest speakers on the various topics, the facilitator is the backbone of the program.
+While AMP utilizes a number of different guest speakers on various topics, the facilitator is the backbone of the program.
 Teresa Sacks, AMP Facilitator at MAS, presents the program.
 For more information or help registering, contact Missoula Aging Services at (406) 728-7682.
-You can also visit the MAS website.

-Special thanks to the Jane S. Heman Foundation for their generous financial support of this class.
+Special thanks to the Jane S. Heman Foundation for their generous financial support of this program.
 AMP is offered at no cost to Montana residents.